 Las Olas Boulevard

-With ocean temperature ranging from 72 degrees in the winter to 80 degrees in the summer -thank you, Gulf Stream!- Fort Lauderdale’s waters are warm and welcoming year-round, the perfect excuse to go and discover the largest collection of warm-water wrecks in the Western world (including a 1900’s 325-foot steamship and a 175-foot long U.S. Coast Guard tender ship) and 75 artificial reefs.
+With ocean temperature ranging from 72 degrees in the winter to 80 degrees in the summer–thank you, Gulf Stream!—Fort Lauderdale’s waters are warm and welcoming year-round, the perfect excuse to go and discover the largest collection of warm-water wrecks in the Western world (including a 1900’s 325-foot steamship and a 175-foot long U.S. Coast Guard tender ship) and 75 artificial reefs.
 But what makes Fort Lauderdale’s diving scene even more spectacular is the beach diving opportunities: in fact, this is the only place in the continental United States where visitors can snorkel and dive on a living coral reef-straight off the beach!
+Snorkelling in Fort Lauderdale is easy, safe, and utterly fascinating.

 Because of its unbeatable location on the east coast of Florida, Fort Lauderdale boasts some of the most dramatic sunrises in the world.
-And although a lot of people are immediately rebutted by the early wake-up call, sunrises are definitely worth getting up for – especially if enjoyed with coffee in hand on a quiet, private beach like the one at the boat-shaped Sheraton Fort Lauderdale Beach.
+And although a lot of people are immediately rebutted by the early wake-up call, sunrises are definitely worth getting up for – especially if enjoyed with coffee in hand on a quiet, private beach like the one at the boat-shaped B-Ocean Resort.
 Every morning holds a different surprise!

 Welcome to 60 acres of tropical paradise!
 This wildlife sanctuary is now the habitat of over 3000 species of rare and exotic, tropical, subtropical, and native plants (including the largest trees in the state), as well as the most important collection of Florida native wildlife like panthers, flamingos, bobcats, eagles and many others – 83 species in total!
 The Everglades Wildlife Sanctuary is a non-profit organization giving a safe and nurtured shelter to permanently injured local birds and animals.
 It is often cited as one of the top attractions in all of Florida, and certainly is one of the most enlightening.